DreamPurchaseZnz/Python-Module/Data_model.md

 ```
 **CPython implementation detail**: For CPython, id(x) is the memory address where x is stored.

-**garbage-collected**:Objects are never explicitly destroyed; however, when they become unreachable they may be garbage-collected.
+**Garbage-collected**:Objects are never explicitly destroyed; however, when they become unreachable they may be garbage-collected.
 An implementation is allowed to postpone garbage collection or omit it altogether — it is a matter of implementation quality how garbage collection is implemented, as long as no objects are collected that are still reachable.
 ```
 close(): provide an explicit way to release the external resource Programs are strongly recommended to explicitly close such objects